vcsjones/vcsjones.dev/_posts/2018-10-04-fixed-time-equals-dotnet-core.md

 a myriad of other things that are desirable in API authentication.
 </p>
 <p>
-But lets focus on the timing side channel for now.
+But let's focus on the timing side channel for now.
 </p>
 </aside>

-The issue here is that `!=`, nor `==`, are not fixed-time, and will return false as soon as there is an immediate difference.
+The issue here is that neither `!=` or `==` are fixed-time, and will return false as soon as there is an immediate difference.
 In pseudo code, it might look something like this: